-The Sherman Playhouse will be auditioning for the musical, Cabaret July 15th and 16th from 6:30-9:00 pm at The Sherman Playhouse.
+Additional auditions for the musical, Cabaret on Monday, July 29th from 6:30-8:00 pm at The Sherman Playhouse.
 The play will be directed by Brad Blake and music direction will be provided by Charles Smith.
 Auditions will be on a first come first serve basis.
 No appointment necessary.
 Pics and resumes encouraged.

 There are NO non-singing roles.
 This is the 1998 Roundabout Theatre version of the show.
 If you are familiar with the 1972 film version of CABARET please realize that it has little to do with the stage version.
 For vocal ranges C4 = middle C.